andrejbauer/clerical/doc/syntax.md

 ### Setting precision

-You can set the *initial* precision at which a toplevel command is computed with
+You can set the *output* precision at which a toplevel command prints reals with

     precision ⟨int⟩

-where `⟨int⟩` is the precision at which MPFR will compute.
-It has to be at least 2.
+where `⟨int⟩` is the number of bits that must be correct.
+Note that setting higher precision will of course require more computation.

 ### Loading a file